Rich Text Editor / Document Model / Blocks / Paragraphs

 Exactly The line height is exactly the LineHeight property of the paragraph

-Multiple The line height is computed as a multiple of automatic line height.
-The multiplication factor is controlled from the LineHeightFactor property of the paragraph
+Multiple The line height is computed as a multiple of the automatic line height.
+The multiplication factor is controlled by the LineHeightFactor property of the paragraph

 The following code snippet shows how to increase the line height: